DcubeTechVentures/CPS120/README.md

 # CPS120
 CPS120 Digital Barometer Altimeter

-The CPS120 is a absolute pressure sensor which provide a compensated digital pressure output.
+The CPS120 is a absolute pressure sensor which provide a compensated digital pressure value.

 This Device is available from ControlEverything.com [SKU: CPS120_I2CS]

 https://www.controleverything.com/content/Barometer?sku=CPS120_I2CS